Mansi74/JiraTask/README.md

 Story points are according to the fibonnaci sequence

 ## Story Points
-It is estimated that my team can achieve around a 100 story points each sprint
+It is estimated that my team can achieve 1.2 points per hour in a 40 hour week so that rounds around a 95 story points each sprint

 ## Workflow
 The workflow is organized that tasks that need to be done first are finished where they block the other tasks start as shown in the pictures